Grendel by John Gardner

 2. How is Wealtheow like the Shaper's songs?
 How is she different?

 3. Why doesn't Grendel rape, torture, and murder Wealtheow?
-Or does he?
+Or

 4. What does Grendel mean by "balance is everything"?